wrjodjana/obsidian-vault/computer-science/computer systems/exam 3.md

 docker run
 - creates a container from an image and starts it
+- runs something even if there is no program included after run/RUN
+- same thing as opening an interactive docker shell

 DockerFile RUN
 - executes commands in a new layer on top of the image
+- usually used for setup commands like `apt-get install`

+Both
+- contains side effects of the program to be inside Docker